We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 - Doesn’t support deposits or withdrawals directly from the main screen

 Shrimpy was founded in 2018 in San Francisco to automate digital currency trade and prepare strategies.
 It is one of the industry-leading portfolio rebalancing tools and crypto portfolio trackers.
-The user interface is interactive, the customer support is responsive, and it has enough unique features to make it stands out.
-Shrimpy suits seasoned crypto investors who can develop custom trading index funds.
+The user interface is interactive, the customer support is responsive, and it has enough unique features to make it stand out.
+Shrimpy suits investors who can develop custom trading index funds.
 The trading portfolio tracker takes cues from the likes of eToro and provides utilities such as social platform and CopyTrading, automated rebalancing, and back-testing.

 Shrimpy is the only portfolio tracker in this list to provide users with this facility.
 However, it should be noted that adjusting the allocations will incur trading fees each time.
 With the indexing tool, users can implement automated rebalancing on their multiple crypto trading portfolios.
 The tool automatically adds weights to the user's portfolio depending on the crypto's market capitalization.
 There is also a backtesting option to test the modified portfolios in current market conditions.
 The tool then assesses the data accumulated from testing to formulate strategies that users can implement for future trading.